Biden, Johnson strike convivial tone in 1st meeting - WTMJ

 The leaders had planned to visit the spectacular island of St. Michael’s Mount but the trip was scrapped because of bad weather.
 Instead, they met above the beach at the G-7 site in Carbis Bay, staring out at the ocean while trading pleasantries.

 Both couples — Johnson is newly married — held hands as they walked.
-First lady Jill Biden’s black jacket had “LOVE” embroidered on the upper back — a fashion move that recalled her predecessor Melania Trump’s decision to wear a jacket with “I really don’t care, do u?” on the back during a 2018 trip to a Texas border town.
+First lady Jill Biden’s black jacket had “LOVE” embroidered on the upper back — a fashion move that recalled her predecessor Melania Trump’s decision to wear a jacket with “I Really Don’t Care, Do U?” written on the back during a 2018 trip to a Texas border town.

-The first lady told reporters that the president was “over prepared” for his meetings during his week in Europe, including a trip-ending summit with Russia’s Vladimir Putin.

-“He’s been studying for weeks, working up to today,” she said.
-“Joe loves foreign policy.”

-The leaders were expected to announce a new U.S.-U.K. task force to work on resuming travel between the two nations, according to a White House official.
+The leaders also announced a new U.S.-U.K. task force to work on resuming travel between the two nations, according to a White House official.
 Most travel has been banned between the two nations since March 2020.

 Biden, who is fiercely proud of his Irish roots, has warned that nothing should undermine Northern Ireland’s 1998 Good Friday peace accord.
 Some on the British side have viewed Biden warily because of his heritage.
 White House officials have said the United States does not plan to be involved in the negotiations and that Biden would not lecture Johnson but would urge that a resolution be reached expeditiously.